Introduction to MyHDL¶

 roughly modeled after VHDL signals.

 We will demonstrate signals and concurrency by extending and modifying our first example.
-We define two hardware modules, one that drives a clock signal, and one that is sensitive to a positive edge on a clock signal:
+We define a hardware block that contains two generators, one that drives a clock signal, and one that is sensitive to a positive edge on a clock signal:

 The clock driver function

-equivalent of the VHDL signal assignment and the Verilog non-blocking
+is the MyHDL equivalent of the VHDL signal assignment and the Verilog

-HelloWorld() function is modified from the first example.
-It now also
+say_hello function is modified from the first example.
+It is made

 clk signal is constructed with an initial value